-The analog inputs of the LTC1403/LTC1403A may be driven fully differentially with a single supply.
+The analog inputs of the LTC1403-1/LTC1403A-1 may be driven fully differentially with a single supply.
 Each input may swing up to $3V{P-P}$ individually.
-In the conversion range, the noninverting input of each channel is always up to 2.5V more positive than the inverting input of each channel.
-The 0V to 2.5V range is also ideally suited for single-ended input use with single supply applications.
-The common mode range of the inputs extend from ground to the supply voltage $V{DD}$ .
-If the difference between the $A{IN}^+$ and $A{IN}^-$ inputs exceeds 2.5V, the output code will stay fixed at all ones and if this difference goes below 0V, the ouput code will stay fixed at all zeros.
+In the conversion range, each input is always up to 1.25V more positive or more negative than the inverting input of each channel.
+The

+± 1.25 V range is also ideally suited for AC-coupled signals in single supply applications.
+Figure 2 shows how to AC couple signals in a single supply system without needing a mid-supply 1.5V external reference.
+The DC common mode level is supplied by the previous stage that is already bounded by the single supply voltage of the system.
+The common mode range of the inputs extend from ground to the supply voltage V{DD}.
+If the difference between the A{IN}+ and A{IN}- inputs exceeds 1.25V, the output code will stay fixed at zero and all ones and if this difference goes below -1.25V, the output code will stay fixed at one and all zeros.